vishnu9315/Fusion-Data-Assignment-Login-Implementation/README.md

 Welcome to my Next.js application!
 This project was bootstrapped with [Create Next App](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Next.js Login Implementation with NextAuth

+This project demonstrates a simple login implementation using Next.js and NextAuth.
+It leverages NextAuth for authentication, providing a secure and efficient way to handle user authentication in your Next.js applications.

+## Features

+- **Google Login:** Users can log in using their Google accounts, leveraging NextAuth's built-in Google authentication.

+- **Session Management:** Utilizes NextAuth's session management to keep users authenticated across different pages.

 ## Getting Started

 1. **Clone the repository:**